yes3421/tic-tac-toe/README.md

 # tic-tac-toe

+The following information shows

 ## Use Case

-Player draws a board which consists of a 3 by 3 grid.
+The player draws a board that consists of a three-by-three grid.
 One of the two players writes an X on one of the empty entries.
-Then, the other player writes an O in one of the empty entries.
+Then, the other player writes an O in one of the empty cells.
 The process continues until one of the players has written three consecutive characters or has failed to do so.
-A player wins if successfully accomplishes the aforementioned task; otherwise, players tie.
+A player wins if he accomplishes the previously mentioned task; otherwise, players tie.

 ## Domain Model